mattgray/cv/matt-gray-cv.md

     Building, testing, managing and improving the full range of 7digital's physical and virtual infrastructure.
 I joined the infrastructure team at 7digital after working with them closely during my time on the API team.

     - Windows and Linux server administration
     - Automation using Chef and CFEngine
     - Networking (Cisco / Juniper)
     - Testing / Test driven infrastructure using Test Kitchen
+    - Continuous Integration / Delivery
-    - Loadbalancing with nginx and haproxy
+    - Loadbalancing with Nginx and HAProxy
     - Maintaining large scale storage (Dell MD series, GlusterFS)
     - Managing and improving our logging platform, using Redis, Logstash and Elasticsearch
+    - Managing AWS infrastructure using Cloudformation / Troposphere

     *Developer, API Team*, Jun 2012 - May 2014

     In my time on the API team, I transitioned the API from a monolithic application to a series of internal APIs, with the public API remaining as a gateway to perform authentication, access control and other shared functionality.
-I moved our request logging from SQL server to a system based on Redis, Logstash and Elasticsearch.
+I moved our request logging from SQL server to a new system based on Redis, Logstash and Elasticsearch.
 I helped with the our migration to a new CDN provider.
 I spent 3 months working with the infrastructure team automating and testing our Nginx and HAProxy external loadbalancer deployment.